rajatrakesh/IoT-predictive-maintenance/README.md

 You can add more processors as needed to process, split, duplicate or re-route your FlowFiles to all other destinations and processors.

-## Lab 7 - Use Spark to call the model endpoint and save to Kudu
+## Use Spark to call the model endpoint and save to Kudu

 Spark Streaming is a processing framework for (near) real-time data.
 In this lab, you will use Spark to consume Kafka messages which contains the IoT data from the machine, and call the model API endpoint to predict whether, with those IoT values the machine sent, the machine is likely to break.
 Then save the results to Kudu for fast analytics.